geerlingguy/ansible-role-docker/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-    docker_packages:
-        - "docker-ce"
-        - "docker-ce-cli"
-        - "docker-ce-rootless-extras"
-    docker_packages_state: present

-You can also specify a specific version of Docker to install using the distribution-specific format:
+You can specify a specific version of Docker to install using the distribution-specific format:
 Red Hat/CentOS: `docker-ce-<VERSION>` (Note: you have to add this to all packages);
 Debian/Ubuntu: `docker-ce=<VERSION>` (Note: you have to add this to all packages).